oracle-livelabs/oci-migration/ebs-cm-landingzones/introduction/introduction.md

 This workshop uses the following components:
 * Trial accounts (one per attendee)
-* Virtual Cloud Network and related resources
-    * User-generated, using Resource Manager and the provided Terraform script
-* Oracle E-Business Suite Cloud Manager Compute instance
-    * User-provisioned using Oracle Marketplace image
+* Marketplace stacks
-    * Oracle E-Business Suite Cloud Manager application
+    * Oracle E-Business Suite: Tenancy Admin Stack for Landing Zones
-    * EBS sandbox network deployment script
-* Oracle E-Business Suite environment 1 Compute instance
+    * Oracle E-Business Suite: Network Admin Stack for Landing Zones
-    * User provisioned environment
-    * Application and database tiers on this compute instance
-* Oracle E-Business Suite environment 2 Compute instance
+    * Oracle E-Business Suite: Cloud Manager Deployment Stack for Landing Zones
-    * Cloned from environment 1
-    * Application and database tiers on this compute instance

 The following table describes the exercises you will perform in this workshop.